yslan/yslan.github.io/_posts/2023-08-13-fem_connectivity.md

 ### 3.3. `n2to3co2` tool
 `n2to3co2` is a new tool that can extrude a 2D `.con/.co2` files to a 3D `.co2`.
 It follows the same element ordering in the mesh by `n2to3`.
 This tool allow us to generate connectivity for a huge mesh (`E = 200M ~ 2Bn`) for testing and debugging purpose.

-### 3.4. parCon (in parRSB)
+### 3.4. parCon (shipped in parRSB)
 Both `genmap` and `gencon` are serial tool.
-As the problem size gets larger, we face issues that it takes hours to dump a `.co2`.
+As the problem size gets larger, it can take hours to generate a `.co2`.
 Plus, it will need a large RAM server to run it.
 Personally, if the case is larger than 1M or 10M elements, I'd suggest to use `parCon` and `parRSB`.

 ### 3.5. `setvert` and `usersetvert`
-The `.co2` only has the connectivity of the vertices of the elements which is stored as the Nek variable `glo_num`.
+Once the code starts, it reads the global indices of all vertices of the elements and stores it into Nek variable, `glo_num`.
 The subroutine `setvert` in Nek5000 will generate the global indices for each grid points `vertex`.
 The indices are numbered in the order of vertices, edges, face, and interior points.
 At the end of `setvert`, it calls `usersetvert` which allows user to modify or overwrite the index.
+This allows user to do whatever they want to modify the connectivity.

 ### 3.6. `gs` functions
 Nek5000 will setup the gather scatter operations based on the connectivity.